Astuceman/Daz-Iray-Shaders-and-Lights/README.md

  - We don't accept .DUF files (default format) because it's unreadeable by an text editor.
 You need to export shaders in <a href="https://youtu.be/wvOotDR_cuI" target="_blank">.DSA</a> format
  - You need to post the file shader and his picture who is generated at the same time (XXX.dsa.png)
+ - When you post a shader with "Emission color" (light) you need to render it twice.
+One time like everyone.
+Second without light from camera (Choose "Explore camera" then clic on "Headlamp" then "Headlamp Mode" choose "Off") and light from scene (Open "Render settings" then clic on "Environment" and choose "Scene Only" in "Environment Mode").
+The second render will have the same name like the first with one difference : Need to place (DARK) after the name like this : YOURNAMESHADER (DARK)

 - `Ball-scene-renders`    Render of ball scene to see how the shader look

  - You need to render every shader you put in the `Shaders` folder
  - Load `material ball scene` select (everything are allready selected by default) `DAZ Material Ball` and create or apply the shader on `OuterSphere` and `Stand` and render the scene by default

-/ The name of the render need to have the same name of the shader
+ - The name of the render need to have the same name of the shader

 - `Example-renders`       Example render of one shader in many situation (no rules)

-/ The name of the render need to have the same name of the shader
+ - The name of the render need to have the same name of the shader

 - `Stress-test`           Test scene to figure out if your shader work in every situations

-/ The scene inside the folder are for test purpose ,use this to try your shader in different lighthning and situations
+ - The scene inside the folder are for test purpose ,use this to try your shader in different lighthning and situations

 # Planed in the future :
 - shaders with texture